renanthera/simc-wiki/ExpansionOptions.md

 Note that expansion-specific options may disappear from Simulationcraft versions intended for newer expansions than what is defined here.

+## Shadowlands

+### Covenants

+ * **covenant** (scope: player; default: none) A new player option that takes a covenant identifier or tokenized name.
+This will enable the corresponding covenant ability for the player's class.
+ * **soulbind** (scope: player; default: empty) A new player option that takes a `/` delimited list of soulbind abilities and conduits.
+Each conduit has a rank specified after the conduit identifier separated by a `:`.
+Note that the simulator currently does not check whether the combination of soulbinds and conduits is possible.
+This is a conscious decision to give the users the most flexibility in how they want to express their soulbind-related effects in an actor profile.
+This may change in the future if it turns out that we need to apply limitations to the valid set of soulbinds.
+You can also use the tokenized name of the conduit or soulbind ability as the identifier.
+This option will not do anything if a covenant is not selected for the actor.

+ Soulbind token schemes:
+ * `conduit_id:rank`
+ * `tokenized_conduit_name:rank`
+ * `soulbind_spell_id`
+ * `tokenized_soulbind_name`

+### Runeforge Legendaries

+Runeforge legendary effects are applied to items through bonus ids.
+A list of Runeforge legendary effects and their bonus ids (see column 1) can be found here: https://github.com/simulationcraft/simc/blob/shadowlands/engine/dbc/generated/item_runeforge.inc

+### Other 9.0 options
+ * **shadowlands.combat_meditation_extend_chance** (scope: global; default: 0.5) The chance that the player picks up each orb to extend Combat Meditation soulbind ability.
+ * **shadowlands.pointed_courage_nearby** (scope: global; default: 5) The number of nearby allies and enemies for the Pointed Courage soulbind ability.
+ * **shadowlands.stone_legionnaires_in_party** (scope: global; default: 0) The number of other players in each player's party with the Stone Legion Heraldry trinket.

 ## Battle for Azeroth

 ### Azerite